ethansin/code-query/README.md

 # code-query

+A REST API to build an indexed vector store of a target repository and initiate retrieval-augmented response generations from an LLM.
+Make sure the target repository is a fresh repository that does not have packages/modules installed as currently the vector store creation function cannot ignore those package files.

 ## Installation
 The following commands will install all necessary requirements, run the process to host the REST API app locally, and initialize a script to make requests to the REST API